Tampa Bay Rays at Cleveland Indians game preview

 BOTTOM LINE

-The Indians are 14-12 in home games.
-Cleveland has hit 51 home runs as a team this season.
-Carlos Santana leads them with eight, averaging one every 20.9 at-bats.
+The Indians are 15-12 on their home turf.
+The Cleveland offense has compiled a .222 batting average as a team this season, Francisco Lindor leads the team with a mark of .285.

-The Rays are 16-7 in road games.
-Tampa Bay has slugged .441, good for fourth in the American League.
-Austin Meadows leads the team with a .606 slugging percentage, including 14 extra-base hits and eight home runs.
-The Rays won the last meeting 7-2.
-Ryan Yarbrough notched his third victory and Kevin Kiermaier went 2-for-4 with a home run and three RBIs for Tampa Bay.
-Adam Plutko registered his first loss for Cleveland.
+The Rays are 16-8 on the road.
+The Tampa Bay offense has compiled a .254 batting average as a team this season, good for twelfth in the American League.
+Austin Meadows leads the team with an average of .312.
+The Indians won the last meeting 3-1.
+A.J.
+Cole earned his second victory and Jordan Luplow went 2-for-3 with a home run and an RBI for Cleveland.
+Jose Alvarado took his fourth loss for Tampa Bay.

 TOP PERFORMERS

-Santana leads the Indians with 48 hits and has 28 RBIs.
-Francisco Lindor is 12-for-40 with three doubles, three home runs and six RBIs over the last 10 games for Cleveland.
+Carlos Santana leads the Indians with 48 hits and is batting .282.
+Luplow is 7-for-28 with a double, four home runs and eight RBIs over the last 10 games for Cleveland.

-Brandon Lowe leads the Rays with 19 extra base hits and has 27 RBIs.
-Tommy Pham has 11 hits and is batting .000 over the last 10 games for Tampa Bay.
+Tommy Pham leads the Rays with 50 hits and is batting .289.
+Avisail Garcia is 11-for-32 with a double, four home runs and nine RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES